How To Stimulate Nipple For Lactation | Natural Milk Boost

 How often and how long you stimulate your nipples significantly affects how quickly your body responds with increased milk production.

-Most lactation experts recommend:
+Most lactation guidance emphasizes:

 The Timing Factor